See exclusive deals in your area

 Four-wheel independent suspension is standard, and a revised five-link setup up front has been cast out of more lightweight aluminum to reduce unsprung mass.
 Adaptive dampers are available on the S4 for the first time and drop the ride height by nearly an inch.
 Setting the dampers from Comfort to Dynamic stiffens the car, but we’d stop short of calling the S4 stiff.
 Each ride select setting—Comfort, Dynamic, Auto, and Individual—is closer to comfort than outright performance.
 It’s clear the S4 is meant to be a better all-rounder this time around.

-A newly available sport rear differential—the first time it’s been offered on the S4 and the second-generation unit from Audi—is new this year and shifts power side to side on the rear wheels, in addition to front-to-back duty that’s handled by the standard center differential.
+A newly available sport rear differential—the first time it’s been offered on the S4 and the second-generation unit from Audi— shifts power side to side on the rear wheels, in addition to front-to-back duty that’s handled by the standard center differential.
 The rear differential makes the S4 a competent performer on the track, but it's also bundled with a sport steering setup that we'd like to tame.

 Although the dynamic ratio clearly quickens with more speed, its feeling through the wheel is somewhat unpredictable.
 Dial in the steering, and the S4 is eager to keep things comfort-first with a slow ratio, but the performance ledge approaches quickly and the end result can leave the sedan feeling a little too darty.
 We don't think many drivers will notice unless that exuberance bites back, but we'd just like a little more progressiveness in the variable ratio.